Drazzizzi/Plex-Discord-Media-Updates/README.md

 Furthermore, if there are too many movies or shows to be listed (discord has a max of ~4000 characters across embeds in a single message), instead of failing to send the message, the script will automatically truncate the lists so that the message can be sent.

+*Note: As this is just a python script, you will need to schedule it to run using a scheduler available on your operating system.
+See the `Running the Script` section for more info.*

 # Screenshots

 In the screenshots below, notice how the title changes to naturally reflect your preferred recently-added search period: